Investigation & Social Issues

 This poignant film encounters these courageous individuals, revealing the universal ambivalence between concealing one's identity and the liberation of telling one's truth.

-More than a narrative about combating homophobia in football, this film confronts with our prejudices and urges us to embrace a future where love and identity are celebrated in all arenas.
+More than a narrative about combating homophobia in football, this film confronts our prejudices and urges us to embrace a future where love and identity are celebrated in all areas.

 THE NEW WEB SLAVES, AMAZON’S MECHANICAL TURK 26’